Rutgers professor Anthony Tobia will use the Netflix show to help medical students identify psychiatric disorders

-Hang in there, Stranger Things fans, less than two weeks until we learn the fate of our beloved Hawkins crew as they battle the Upside Down’s new uber villain, Vecna, who preys on people’s trauma and painful memories.
+This summer, Stranger Things fans learned the fate of our beloved Hawkins crew as they battled the Upside Down’s new uber villain, Vecna, who preys on people’s trauma and painful memories.

 Without providing too many spoilers, we offered Tobia a few details about the similarities shared by Vecna’s prey – depression, anxiety, personal trauma/PTSD – and described the tactics used to escape his mental grip.
 Based on that information, Tobia offered his psychiatric insight on Season Four.